 Cons of the Transaxillary Approach

-Perhaps the biggest disadvantage of the transaxillary approach is that if a revision surgical procedure is needed, the transaxillary scar can’t be re-used.
+Perhaps the most significant disadvantage of the transaxillary approach is that if a revision surgical procedure is needed, the transaxillary scar can’t be re-used.
 Instead, the incision must be made in the inframammary crease (the point at which the lower portion of the breast meets the chest wall).
 This will result in additional scarring.

-In addition, the transaxillary approach results in less visibility when creating the implant pocket.
+Also, the transaxillary approach results in less visibility when creating the implant pocket.
 Although a skilled plastic surgeon can still produce beautiful and natural-looking results even with this limited visibility, it is still considered a drawback.